JakeLe-LKA/SGH_Projects/README.md

 # SGH Warsaw School of Economics - Projects
-This repository contains all the projects I have completed during my studies at SGH Warsaw School of Economics in the Advanced Analytics - Big Data program.
+This repository contains all the projects I have completed during my studies at SGH Warsaw School of Economics in the Advanced Analytics - Big Data Master's program.

 Each project is well-documented with a description by a README file, code, dataset used, etc.